aprojanos/smartgis-tutorial/docs/source/3d_digitizing.rst

 -----------

 Undo or redo tool is active when add or edit tool is selected.
-* Undo: Undo action.
+* Undo: Undo an action.
-* Redo: Redo action.
+* Redo: Redo an action.

 Delete feature
 --------------